 In this post, we will focus on compression techniques that have been used off late to reduce model size.
 Compressing a model not only reduces its size so that it consumes less memory but also makes it faster.
 Compression reduces the number of parameters (weights) or their precision.

-The following three techniques are popular and have been used to compress large language and image models.
+Which techniques are used to compress large language and image models?

 Quantization means reducing the numerical precision of the model parameters or weights.
 Typically the weights are stored in 32-bit floating-point numbers.
 However, for many applications, this level of precision may not be necessary.
 Quantization maps each floating-point weight to a fixed precision integer containing lesser bits.
 Quantization can be done post-training or during training.
 Post-training can result in 4X smaller models with < 2% accuracy loss.
 Quantization during training can result in 8X-16X smaller models.
 Quantization can also be applied to the activation functions of the models.